Tony T.: 2012–: Solo career / DNGRS Crew

 Tony T. left the R.I.O. project in 2012 to launch a solo career.
 His first solo releaser was "Way to Rio".
 He was featured in "Everybody" from Mike Candys also featuring Evelyn.
 He also had collaborations such as with Darius & Finlay in "Phenomenon" and with Soulwash featured in "No Games".
 In 2013, he was featured in the hit "Want U Now" by Ardian Bujupi, a finalist in the German music competition Deutschland sucht den Superstar and in "Beautiful Life" by Sasha Lopez also featuring Big Ali.

-In May 2013, he co-founded DNGRS Crew with rappers Carlprit and Marlon B. Their first single together is "Dangerous" credited to DJ Mase vs DNGRS Crew and is released on Kontor Records.
+In May 2013, he co-founded DNGRS Crew with rappers Carlprit and Marlon B. Their first single together was "Dangerous" credited to DJ Mase vs DNGRS Crew, released on Kontor Records.

-In 2022 he teamed up with singer Iraj and they did a cover of “Truth Hurts”.
+In 2022, he teamed up with singer Iraj and they did a cover of "Truth Hurts".